ckglidden/UPCH-species-distribution-tutorial/README.md

 ### Challenge questions
 1. How would you add uncertainty to variable importance, functional relationships (pdps), or prediction maps?
 2. How does you model perfromance and interpretation change when you add / remove covariates?
-3. Pick a new focal species to create an SDM.
+3. Pick a new focal species to create a SDM.
 You will have to use the "notThinned" datasets to select a focal species and create background points.